spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 ---
-title: "Deploy a VM From a Template"
+title: "Deploy VM From a Template"
-metaTitle: "Deploy a VM From a Template"
+metaTitle: "Deploy VM From a Template"
 metaDescription: "Learn how to"
 icon: " "
 hideToC: false